siberianfox/tinygwiki/JSON-Operation.md

 	**gcode word** | Gcode words encode gcode commands.
 G1 is an example of a gcode word.
 So is x23.43.
 [Gcode supported by TinyG is listed here.](https://github.com/synthetos/TinyG/wiki/TinyG-Gcode-Support)
 	**gcode comment** | A Gcode **comment** is denoted by parentheses - (this is a Gcode comment).
 	**gcode message** | A Gcode **message** is a special form of comment that is echoed to the machine operator.
 It's the part of the comment that follows a `(msg` preamble.
 For example: (msgThis part is echoed to the user).
-	**gcode model** | The gcode file builds and runs the **dynamic model** that controls the machine in operation.
-It is useful to make the distinction between the static model set by the configs, and the dynamic model used and updated by the Gcode/machine.
-This makes things easier to understand.

 ## JSON Overview & TinyG Subset